 Regardless of how you introduce the digital channel, anticipate questions and concerns, and, most importantly, highlight the benefits of migrating to the new platform.

-Create FAQs, how-to guides, and interactive navigations to ensure customers can use the platform efficiently.
+To ensure customers can use the platform efficiently, create:

 The Knobs Co does this well by pointing B2B customers to a dedicated landing page from the homepage and clearly stating the benefits of their online purchasing program.

-Once you land on the Trade Professionals page, you get further information on why you might want to join the program and purchase from them.
+Once you land on the Trade Professionals page, you get further information on why you might.

 B2B fulfillment errors are typically exponentially greater than those associated with B2C or direct-to-consumer shopping, due to the nature of the type and quantities of product ordered.

-Instead of dealing with customer service challenges, refunds, and apologies, the company has been able to develop new relationships and introduce ancillary services.
+Instead of dealing with customer service challenges, refunds, and apologies, you team must be able to develop new relationships and introduce ancillary services.

 Automatic Inventory Management from a Customer Viewpoint